jcollado/aria-ng/README.md

 * `yaml`: emits a combined, validated, and normalized YAML representation of the blueprint.
+* `json`: emits a combined, validated, and normalized JSON representation of the blueprint.
 * `presentation`: emits a colorized textual representation of the Python presentation classes wrapping the blueprint.
 * `template`: emits a colorized textual representation of the complete topology